-Once you have found your dream home, you will need to put in an offer to the vendor via the estate agent.
+Once you have found your dream home, you will need to put in an offer to the seller via the estate agent.

 You may need to provide proof that, as a first-time home buyer, you can secure a mortgage.
 This is where an agreement in principle comes in handy.

-As a first-time home buyer, you're in a strong position to negotiate because you are not part of a chain.
+As a first-time home buyer, you're in a strong position to negotiate because you don't have anything to sell, meaning you are not part of a chain.

 When your offer has been accepted, you will need to apply for your mortgage formally.

 This is also the point to get surveys carried out on the home you'd like to buy.
 Now you are on the final stretch of the home buying journey - and it is largely managed by solicitors.

 Your solicitor will start all the legal and administrative work associated with transferring the property, known as conveyancing.

 This includes arranging Stamp Duty, contacting Land Registry, transferring money during the sale, and acting as a general intermediary between you, the lender and the seller.

 You will agree the terms of the sale – including who you are, how much the house or flat is transacting for, and a completion date, when you can move into your new home.